iamNoah1/step-functions-example/README.md

 # Step Functions Example

-Example Step Functions application which shows the usage of composed Lambda Functions a AWS Step Functions.
+This is an example hello world api created with the serverless framework and AWS Step Functions.

 ## Prerequisites

-* You have AWS Access keys
-* `cp aws-secrets.example aws-secrets`
+* You have made you AWS access and secret key available through a provided method, like storing them in the ~/.aws/credentials file or export them into environment variables
+* You need to install Node.js  with a minimum version of 6.5.0
+* Then you need to install the serverless CLI with `sudo npm install -g serverless`
+* `npm install`

+## Deploy

+* `serverless deploy -v`

+## Test

+Now you could invoke the Step Function with `serverless invoke stepf -n hellostepfunc1` if everything went fine.
+We should see the output: `ciao world!`

+## Undeploy

-* `source aws-secrets`
+* `serverless remove`